-The minor in Homeland Security and Emergency Management is a multidisciplinary program offered in the College of Nursing and Health Professions and the College of Humanities and Social Sciences.
+The minor in Homeland Security and Disaster Preparedness is a multidisciplinary program offered in the College of Nursing and Health Professions and the College of Humanities and Social Sciences.

 This multidisciplinary minor will integrate principles of early recognition and treatment, mitigation, cultural and spiritual influences, issues related to law enforcement,media and mental health aspects of biological, chemical,radiological and nuclear terrorism, as well as natural disasters.